Vattenfall – Public Consultation for Norfolk Vanguard Wind Farm

 Managing the Consultation Process with Darzin

 A program of non-statutory (informal) and statutory (formal) consultation is being undertaken for the Norfolk Vanguard.
-Stakeholder feedback is essential in allowing Vattenfall to understand the local area develop the best possible proposal for the submission of the application in 2018.
+Stakeholder feedback is essential in allowing Vattenfall to understand the local area and develop the best possible proposal for the submission of the application in 2018.
 Darzin was implemented in 2016 to manage the stakeholder engagement process for the project.

 The first phase of consultation began with a series of Public Information Days across Norfolk in October 2016.
 Some 780 people came along, 105 people completed feedback forms – at the exhibitions, or returning them by freepost, or online.
-In addition many people made notes on flipchart paper at the event.
+In addition, many people made notes on flipchart paper at the event.

 A feedback form was created in Darzin and made available for the participants to fill out either online or by post.
 Automatic quantitative reports were generated by Darzin to show some general trends.
 The screenshot below shows some figures drawn from the feedback form.

 A registration form created in Darzin was embedded onto Vattenfall website to capture details of people who want to be kept up to date as the project progresses (screenshot below).